Born: March 26, 1959

 For her turn as Maxine in Being John Malkovich (1999), the New York Film Critic's Circle gave her a best supporting actress award and she also earned Golden Globe and Oscar nominations.
 In 2006, she received a second supporting actress nomination from the Academy Awards for her role as beloved author Harper Lee in Capote (2005).
 In 2009, she received her second Golden Globe nomination for the TV movie An American Crime (2007).
 She has also continued to appear in a long list of feature films, such as the mom in Where the Wild Things Are (2009), The Soloist (2009) and A Late Quartet (2012).
 She recently starred in Enough Said(2013) alongside James Gandolfini, Captain Phillips(2013) alongside Tom Hanks, Begin Again (2014) starring Keira Knightley and Mark Ruffalo, and Unless (2016) opposite Hannah Gross and Matt Craven.

-Divorced in 2007 after 17 years of marriage, Keener lives in the Los Angeles area.
+Divorced in 2007 after 17 years of marriage, Catherine lives in the Los Angeles area.

 Can a Song Save Your Life?
 (2013)